Luis-Palacios/sitecore-demo/README.md

 8. Bootstrap template

 ## Project setup
+1. Make sure that your MongoDb server is up and running
+2. Use SIM to create a new Sitecore Instance
-1. Configure your publish profile.
+3. Configure your publish profile.
 Create a copy of the file: `FolderProfile.pubxml.example` located on `/SitecoreDemo.Web/Properties/PublishProfiles/` on that same directory but remove `.example` from your copy. **Note:** Do not remove the example file
-2. Open your newly created `FolderProfile.pubxml.example` file and update the `<publishUrl>` node according to the directory where you have your Sitecore instance
+4. Open your newly created `FolderProfile.pubxml.example` file and update the `<publishUrl>` node according to the directory where you have your Sitecore instance

 ## TODO
 - [ ] Create local development configurations for unicorn